 - The post is the highest as it includes all the investments at their conversion value

 Let’s get into calculating the value of the convertible notes.
 There is both a cap and a discount.
-In effect, only one is used like a liquidation preference.
+In effect, only one is used as a liquidation preference.
 You don’t get to use both.
 In this case, the discount is the ones used.
 Why?
 Let’s do the math.

 The discount is calculated by deducting 30% from the price per share the S-A investors use.
 So (1-30%) of $6.86 is $4.8.
 The conversion value is $1.43m.
 Our cap has a conversion value of $1.143 which is lower.
 Obviously, if you are an angel you want your investment to be worth more, right?
 So, which value would you pick- the higher conversion value and the lower price per share.